 Placed in various clinical situations under the supervision of clinical instructors, students perform techniques learned in the classroom.
+To be taken concurrently with RC 251.
 (Fa) 2 credits

 Placed in various clinical situations under the supervision of clinical instructors, students perform techniques learned in the classroom.
 (Sp) 2 credits